BACON Logo B A C O N : Bayesian Optimal Condensation Framework for Dataset Distillation

 Acknowledgements

-We gratefully acknowledge the contributors of DC-bench and IDM, as our code builds upon their work.
+We gratefully acknowledge the contributions of the DC-bench and IDM teams, as our code builds upon their work.
 You can find their repositories here: DC-bench and IDM.